slsa-framework/slsa/docs/spec/v1.1/source-requirements.md

 The code review system must meet the following requirements:

 -   **[Informed review]** The reviewer is able and encouraged to make an informed decision about what they're approving.
 The reviewer MUST be presented with a full, meaningful content diff between the proposed revision and the previously reviewed revision.
 For example, it is not sufficient to just indicate that a file changed without showing the contents.
 -   **[Context-specific approvals]** Approvals are for a specific context, such as a repo + target branch + revision in git.
-Moving fully reviewed content from one context to another still requires review.
-(Exact definition of "context" depends on the project, and this does not preclude well-understood automatic or reviewless merges, such as cutting a release branch.)
-Git example: If a fully reviewed commit in one repo is merged into a different repo, or a commit in one branch is merged into a different branch, then the merge still requires review.
+Moving fully reviewed content from one context to another still requires review, except for well-understood automatic processes.
+For example, you do not need to review each change to cut a release branch, but you do need review when backporting changes from the main branch to an existing release branch.
 -   **[Atomic change sets]** Changes are recorded in the change history as a single revision that consists of the net delta between the proposed revision and the parent revision.
 In the case of a nonlinear version control system, where a revision can have more than one parent, the diff must be against the "first common parent" between the parents.
 In other words, when a feature branch is merged back into the main branch, only the merge itself is in scope.

 Trusted robots MAY be exempted from the code review process.
 It is RECOMMENDED that trusted robots so exempted be run only software built at Build L3+ from sources that meet Source L3.